Jason and the Argonauts (film): Critical response

 The film received critical acclaim and is now considered a classic.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on 45 reviews, with an average rating of 7.5/10.
-The website's critical consensus reads, "Don Chaffey's Jason and the Argonauts is an outlandish, transportive piece of nostalgia whose real star is the masterful stop-motion animation work of Ray Harryhausen."
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 85% based on 74 reviews, with an average rating of 7.6/10.
+The website's critical consensus reads, "A fantasy adventure with no pretensions, Jason and the Argonauts infuses a familiar myth with inventive Ray Harryhausen creature effects, dazzling camera work, and a rousing sense of adventure."
 On Metacritic, the film received a score of 69 based on 10 reviews.

 Variety magazine wrote: "The $3 million film has a workable scenario and has been directed resourcefully and spiritedly by Don Chaffey, under whose leadership a colorful cast performs with zeal."

 Ray Harryhausen regarded the film as his best.
 Previous Harryhausen films had been generally shown as part of double features in "B" theatres.
 Columbia was able to book it as a single feature in many "A" theatres in the United States.